ElderNobrega/E-commerce/README.md

 Using firebase cloud firestore as a database for the project.

 ### Redux:
-As the app is growing I find that redux will help me to have more control of the states
+As the app is growing I find that redux will help me to have more control of the states that I will be needing.
+Also, it will increase my knowledge with Redux